diodechain/website/_docs/index.md

     Review some of our recent presentation decks.
 We will keep publishing new ones from time to time.
   link: https://github.com/diodechain/presentations

-- title: 'Testnet Explorer'
+- title: 'Prenet Explorer'
   description: >-
-    Explore the testnet for transactions, miner distribution and general debugging
+    Explore the prenet for transactions, miner distribution and general debugging
-  link: /testnet/
+  link: /prenet/

-- title: 'Testnet Status'
+- title: 'Prenet Status'
   description: >-
-    Check the current testnet uptime for two of our client devices in Berlin in Taipei
+    Check the current prenet uptime for two of our client devices in Berlin in Taipei
   link: /status/

 - title: '[DEV] Diode Server Documentation'